Pontanami/TDA357-Databases/README.md

 # TDA357-Databases
 Repository for the lab assignment in the tda357 course

-Need to have a postgresql jar added to classpath
+Need to have a postgresql jar and org.json jar added to classpath